This is a live blog that will be updated at key moments in the 2022 budget process, with the latest additions posted at the top of the page.

 25/11/2021 – Brussels

-The EU increases the budget for health R&I and global health in 2022
+Increase in EU budget for health R&I and global health in 2022

 White smoke billows in Brussels as the Parliament and Council reach an agreement on the EU budget for 2022.
 The budget negotiators also accepted an amending letter tabled by the Commission for the EU Budget for 2021 which recommended mobilising additional 400 million EUR to purchase and donate 200 million COVID-19 vaccine doses to low- and middle-income countries (LMICs).
 This proposal received a positive but cautionary response from civil society, who recalled that the best option to support COVAX remains cash contributions instead of vaccine donations.